neoclide/coc-tsserver/Readme.md

 **Note:** if you're using WSL, copy you project files from mounted dirs to linux home otherwise tsserver will not work properly.

+**Note:** tsserver treat buffer without a disk file belongs to implicit project, some feature may not work as expected.

 **Important note:** from v2.0.0, tsserver module resolved first from global configuration `tsserver.tsdk` and use bundled module when not found, if `tsserver.useLocalTsdk` is enabled in workspace folder configuration, typescript